-- A minimum of 2 staff are on duty at any one time - We use a key person approach to ensure that each child has a named member of staff with whom to form a relationship and who plans with parents for the child's well being and development in the setting.
+- A minimum of 2 staff are on duty at any one time - We use a key person approach to ensure that each child has a named member of staff with whom to form a relationship and who plans with parents for the child's wellbeing and development in the setting.
 The key person regularly discusses the child's progress with the parent/carer. - We hold half termly staff meetings to undertake curriculum planning and to discuss all the children's progress, their achievements and individual needs that may arise.
+We communicate between ourselves each morning and throughout the session and through the staff information book on our information table.